10 Tips for Wildcrafting Herbs

 Don’t overlook common plants.

-There are so many medicinal plants that we have all grown up with that are easily identifiable.
+There are so many plants that we have all grown up with that are easily identifiable.
 Dandelion, red clover, plantain, yarrow, mullein, rosehips, and elderberry are just a few.
 Learn about common plants like these first, then move on to more uncommon or harder to find plants.

 Be mindful of plants that are rare or endangered.

-Research which medicinal plants are rare or endangered, and absolutely do not take any of those.
+Research which plants are rare or endangered, and absolutely do not take any of those.
 Over harvesting can be devastating for many threatened plant species.
-Some examples of medicinal plants that are at-risk are slippery elm, American ginseng, black cohosh, and goldenseal.
+Some examples of herbs that are at-risk are slippery elm, American ginseng, black cohosh, and goldenseal.

 Leave more than you take.

 Finally, even for plants that are abundant, do not take them all.
-If you want these wonderful medicinal plants to keep on giving us their wonderful benefits, we have to leave some for future years.
+If you want these helpful plants to keep on giving us their wonderful benefits, we have to leave some for future years.
 So always leave more that you take (a general rule is to harvest just 5-10% of a population), and better yet, plant a seed of the same variety whenever you remove a plant.

 Wildcrafting is an endeavor that every herbalist should try.
-These 10 tips for wildcrafting medicinal herbs should give you a good head start.
+These 10 tips for wildcrafting herbs should give you a good head start.
 The most important part is to just start looking, soon you’ll be surprised by how many plants you can identify!

 This post was written by Colleen Codekas who runs the blog Grow Forage Cook Ferment, a website that teaches about all types of homesteading endeavors, particularly related to food, herbalism, permaculture, health and survival.
 She loves growing and foraging for herbs and other plants, making herbal salves, cooking food from scratch and making mead (honey wine).
 She is currently taking the Introductory Herbal Course and is absolutely loving it!